tvelingkar/rosa-starterkit/content/SetupPostgres.md

 ### 22 - Verify the Operator is Undeployed from the Kubernetes console

-Check if the namespace created as part of the test still exists.
+Check if the namespace created by the Operator still exists.

 ```execute
 kubectl get namespace $operatornamespace